andrewacashner/hearingfaithms/chapters/chapter-3.md

 chapel choir, but that itself is a sign pointing to the voices of the first Christmas and ultimately to Christ who is himself both sign and signified.

-The concept of the *Verbum infans*, then, is that Christ as an infant cannot speak words, but this is fitting since he himself is the Word.
-This all amounts to an extended exegesis of the opening of the New Testament letter to the Hebrews, which contrasts God's communications to humanity through prophetic words with his final communication in the person of Jesus:
-"Long ago God spoke to our ancestors in many and various ways by the prophets, but in these last days he has spoken to us by a Son \[...\].
-He is the reflection of God's glory and the exact imprint of God's very being, and he sustains all things by his powerful word" (Heb.
-1:1--3, NRSV).
+Augustine's theology of voice opens up rich possibilities for later interpreters in the tradition to consider the Christ-child in specifically musical terms.
+If Christ communicates God through his body, then one might imagine the Christ-child as an oration given by a master speaker, as Lapide does in his commentary on Luke:
-Lapide connects Word and Incarnation thus: "We hear God teaching and preaching from the chair \[*cathedra*\] of this manger, not by a word but by a deed: \[...\] I have been made a little one, of your bone and your flesh, I am made man, in order to make you God."
+"We hear God teaching and preaching from the chair \[*cathedra*\] of this manger, not by a word but by a deed: \[...\] I have been made a little one, of your bone and your flesh, I am made man, in order to make you God."
 [@Lapide:Gospels19C, 673, on Lk 2:
 "Quid fecit tantus Deus, in tantilla carne, jacens in praesepio?
 Audiamus ipsummet in praesepii cathedra, non verbo sed facto docentem et
 praedicantem: \[...\]
 Parvulus factus sum, os tuum et caro tua, factus sum homo, ut te Deum efficerem."]
-Lapide paraphrases Saint Cyril on the Word in John's Gospel 1:3 ("through him \[the Word\] all things were made"):

-> An artisan \[*artifex*\] makes all of the works of his craft \[*opera artis*\]
-> according to the idea, knowledge \[wisdom\], concept, or "word" \[thought\]
-> that is in his mind: all of these comparisons are appropriate for the divine
-> Word, or Son, who is Wisdom begotten, not made; and by consequence it is also
-> appropriate to say that by him all things were made."
-[@Lapide:Gospels19C, 877, on Jn 1:3:
-"Artifex enim omnia opera artis suae facit per ideam, sapientiam, conceptum, sive verbum mentis suae: haec autem omnia appropriantur Verbo divino, sive Filio, qui est Sapientia genita, sed increata; et per consequens appropriatur ei, quod per ipsum omnia sint facta.
-Ita S. Cyrillus."]

-\noindent
+If the voice is an apt metaphor for Christ as the divine Word, conveying the divine nature to humanity, then Christ's actual voice would communicate doubly.
+And if Christ can be both orator and oration, then surely he can be both singer and song as well.

-As the villancico *Voces, las de la capilla* presents these tropes, the Christ-child is the masterwork that proves the craft of the divine *artifex*---now a chapelmaster in the Spanish fashion.
+As the villancico *Voces, las de la capilla* presents these tropes, the Christ-child is the masterwork that proves the craft of the divine craftsman, imagined as a chapelmaster in the Spanish fashion.
 Bringing together *maxima* and *breve*, "high" and low in the incarnate Christ, God the Father "proves" that he can form "consonances between a man and God" (copla 2).